ClarissaSun/Longitudinal-evolution-prediction-AD-shap/README.md

 ### Data preparation

 Data used in the preparation of this article were obtained from the [Alzheimer’s Disease Neuroimaging Initiative (ADNI) database](adni.loni.usc.edu).

 The data we used from ADNI consists of:

-The data we used from ADNI consists of: (1) CSF markers of amyloid-beta and tau deposition;
+(1) CSF markers of amyloid-beta and tau deposition;

 (2) various imaging modalities such as magnetic resonance imaging (MRI), positron emission tomography (PET) using several tracers: Fluorodeoxyglucose (FDG, hypometabolism), AV45 (amyloid), AV1451 (tau)as well as diffusion tensor imaging (DTI);

-(3) cognitive assessments acquired in the presence of a clinical expert;
+(3) cognitive assessments acquired in the presence of a clinical expert;

 (4) geneticinformation such as alipoprotein E4 (APOE4) status extractedfrom DNA samples;